This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Limit liquids to decrease the amount you urinate.
+- Limit liquids as directed.
+This may help decrease the amount you urinate.
 Ask how much liquid to drink each day and which liquids are best for you.
-You may need to avoid drinking liquids several hours before you go to sleep.
-Your healthcare provider may also recommend that you limit caffeine and alcohol.
+Avoid liquids several hours before you go to sleep.
+Limit caffeine and alcohol.

+- Exercise regularly and maintain a healthy weight.
 Ask your healthcare provider how much you should weigh and about the best exercise plan for you.
 Extra weight puts pressure on your bladder and may make your symptoms worse.
-Ask him to help you create a weight loss plan if you are overweight.
+Ask him or her to help you create a weight loss plan if you are overweight.

+- Do pelvic muscle exercises often.
 Your pelvic muscles help you stop urinating.
-Squeeze these muscles tight for 5 seconds, then relax for 5 seconds.
+Squeeze these muscles tightly for 5 seconds, then relax for 5 seconds.
 Gradually work up to squeezing for 10 seconds.
 Do 3 sets of 15 repetitions a day, or as directed.
 This will help strengthen your pelvic muscles and improve bladder control.

 - Medicines may be given to relax your bladder and decrease urination.